-Employment recruitment agencies are a great resource during career change.
+Employment recruitment agencies are a great resource during a career change.

 They can get you in front of employers, provide insightful industry information and if managed right, can also provide general career change help.